Joint Committee on the Arts

 Vice Chair of the Joint Committee on the Arts

-• Written testimony before the hearing via the position letter portal.
+We encourage the public to provide written testimony before the hearing by visiting https://calegislation.lc.ca.gov/Advocates/.
 Please note that any written testimony submitted to the committee is considered public comment and may be read into the record or reprinted.

 Committee Room